-The master's in systems security engineering is not accepting new students in Fall 2017.
+The master's in systems security engineering is not accepting new students in Spring 2018.
 Students are encouraged to apply for the systems security engineering certificate, which can be counted toward a master's in system engineering.

 Systems security has evolved from being simply an IT issue to one that impacts the critical infrastructure and operations of both the private and public sector.
 With increasing reliance on networked computers in the military and in contemporary society, end-to-end security of information is now of paramount importance.
 As noted by John Brennan, Special Assistant to the President for Counterterrorism and Homeland Security, "the national security and economic health of the United States depend on the security, stability and integrity of our Nation's cyberspace, both in the public and private sectors."
 Unfortunately, neither the public nor private sector is prepared for the task.
 Reports of breaches to our nation's information infrastructure are becoming increasingly common, affecting everything from our nation's energy grid to networked weapons platforms.